pedro-nishida/Procedural-Programming/README.md

 <p>
-This respository has the coding work I've done to my Procedural Programming Class in my university. supervised by my professor/tutor: Ph.D Igor Santos Perreta
+This respository has the coding work I've done to my Procedural Programming Class in my university. supervised by my professor/tutor:
+Ph.D Igor Santos Perreta <a href="https://www.linkedin.com/in/igor-santos-peretta/"> [Linkedin] </a>

 In each code, I've practiced knowledge brought in class through activities requested by my professor.